pfahlr/mega-directory/README.md

 Provide an `.env` file for the API service (e.g., JWT secrets, database URLs) before running Compose.
 Postgres data is stored in the `pgdata` volume declared in the compose file.

+## Logging & Monitoring

+- The Express API emits JSON logs (request + application events) to stdout.
+Override the level with `LOG_LEVEL=info` or `debug` as needed—Railway and Docker automatically capture the output.
+- `GET /health` now returns uptime metadata so monitors like UptimeRobot or Better Stack can alert when the service fails its liveness probe.
+- The Python crawler uses the standard `logging` module; set `CRAWLER_LOG_LEVEL` (defaults to `DEBUG` locally, `INFO` in production) to tune verbosity when running long jobs.
+- See `docs/monitoring.md` for tips on wiring the `/health` endpoint into UptimeRobot and for tailing logs via Railway CLI.

 ## Railway Deployment

 The repository is ready to deploy on [Railway](https://railway.app) using the Dockerfiles under `api/` and `astro/`.
 Follow the step-by-step guide in `docs/deployment/railway.md` to provision the Postgres plugin, deploy the two services, and wire their environment variables together.